Azzinoth/FocalEngine/README.md

 3) **lodepng**: This library is licensed under the zlib License.
 The full license text can be found at [lodepng's GitHub repository](https://github.com/lvandeve/lodepng/blob/master/LICENSE).

 4) **stb**: This library is licensed under the MIT License.
 The full license text can be found at [stb's GitHub repository](https://github.com/nothings/stb/blob/master/LICENSE).

+5) **OpenXR**: This library is licensed under Apache 2.0 License.
+The full license text can be found at [OpenXR's GitHub repository](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/main/LICENSE).